 Application Runners

-Application Runner can be seen as an application template (based on JSON schema) that allows end-users create individual logical instances each with its own configuration.
-Quick Apps, Code Apps and Mind Maps are application runners available in DIAL platform out of the box.
+It is worth noting that Quick Apps, Code Apps and Mind Maps are application runners available in DIAL platform out of the box.
+You can use DIAL SDK to create custom application runners.

 Refer to Schema-rich Applications to learn more.